15 Signs You’re Living in a Bad Neighborhood

 1. High Crime Rates

 Frequent reports of theft, vandalism, or violent crimes are major red flags.
 Checking local crime statistics can provide insight into the safety of an area.
-High crime rates often lead to reduced property values and can impact daily activities and mental health.
+Areas with consistently high crime rates are often considered a bad neighborhood, risky to live or visit.

 2. Visible Gang Activity

-Gang presence is a critical indicator, observed through graffiti with gang symbols, groups of gang members loitering, or frequent gang-related incidents.
+Gang presence is a critical indicator of a bad neighborhood, observed through graffiti with gang symbols, groups of gang members loitering, or frequent gang-related incidents.
 Gangs often engage in illegal activities, affecting safety and contributing to a sense of unease.

 3. Poorly Maintained Properties